Consult a Doctor

 3. Reduce the rate at which you wear heels.
 Add more flats and wedges to your shoe rack.
 Go easier on your joints.

-5. Avoid buying online If you can— Buying high heel shoes online doesn’t give you the chance of trying out the heels to assess how comfortable they are or if you can walk in them.
+5. Avoid buying online If you can— Buying high-heeled shoes online doesn’t give you the chance to try out the heels to assess how comfortable they are or if you can walk in them.
 Choose comfort over trendy fashion because your confidence level becomes heightened with every comfortable strut you take.

 Conclusion